rcap107/forecasting/objectives.md

     - Use vector output models with concatenated future covariates.
     - Pass h as an extra features and generate expanded datasets for many h values and concatenated future covariates?

-## New notebook
+## Uncertainty quantification

 - Quantify uncertainty in predictions with quantile regressors and evaluate them:
     - Study pinball loss, coverage / width of uncertainty regressors + reliability diagrams + Lorenz curve
 - Study if conformal predictions can improve upon this (optional)
     - Show limitation of split conformal predictions:
     - Show CQR.
     - Non-exchangeable conformal prediction.
 - Regression as probabilistic classification reduction.
-    - auto-regressive sampling to sample from the joint future distribution.
+    - Auto-regressive sampling to sample from the joint future distribution.

 ## Other ideas